-If you owned a bike before the 1980s in the UK, the chances are it was British-made.
-If you own one today, most likely it’s made a abroad.
+If you owned a bike in the 1980s or before in the UK, it was probably British-made.
+If you own one today, most likely it’s made abroad.